 To customize the colors of your navigation bar, in the Advanced Editor click on the first icon next to ‘Top Menu Section’.
 You can find all the options for styling headers and fonts/links in the right sidebar.

 After completing these three steps, your intranet should be looking brandtastic!
 Now you can sit back and rejoice with your cup of joe.
 Have any branding tips of your own?
-We’d love to hear about them!
-Share with us in the comments below.
+Feel free to contact us, we’d love to chat with you more.